bogiebro/classapp/README.md

 classapp
 ========
-Push Test

 Study group project for Software Engineering (2014)

-Environment variable GENSECRET must be set before running.
+The environment variable GENSECRET must be set before running (set it in your .env file).
 To build run `npm install`.
-For development, run `brunch watch` to continuously compile static assets.
-You can also run the script `devel.sh` which does the same thing.
+For development, run the script `devel.sh`.
+This requires foreman (ie the Heroku Toolbelt).

-To run the server, use foreman: `foreman start`.

-For unit tests run `karma start`.
-For end to end tests run `webdriver-manager start` to start the testing server and `protractor protractor.conf.js` to run the tests.
-The script `test.sh` runs both types of tests back to back.
+For tests run `test.sh`.

+The `app` directory contains front-end code. `auth` contains files that only authenticated users can see, which files in `static` are accessible to everyone.
+`resources` contains scripts from third parties.
+All javascript in these directories is concatenated and minified to either `build/js/main.js` during builds.
+All css is sent to `build/css/main.css`.
+Files named `index.jade` will retain their original directory structure inside the build directory.
+Other jade files will be compiled as javascript templates in `build/js`.
+Anything in `assets` is copied directly to the build directory.
+This process is specified in `config.ls`.

 See the wiki for more details.